staxrip/staxrip/md/test-build.md

 - log file improvements
 - filters list view did not accept drag and drop with source files
 - enabled posibility to remux mov to mp4
+- the apps dialog writes the customized versions now to the settings folder so it don't matter if the startup folder has no write access

 ### Updated Tools